hkedia/hkedia/README.md

 - ⚡ Fun fact: ...
 -->

-- 5 Years of Experience as a Frontend Engineer.
+- 4.5 Years of Experience as a Frontend Engineer.
-- 2 Years of Experience as a Full-Stack Engineer.
+- 1 Years of Experience as a Full-Stack Engineer.
-- I'm looking for new roles in UI Design, UX Research, or the Elixir Programming Language.
--